karimamunaff/apple-silicon-pytorch/README.md

 ## Why not use datasets like CIFAR?
 Smaller datasets like CIFAR10 are not a good indicator of measring speed.
 This is because the whole CIFAR10 is < 200MB but in real world scenarios, training involves on millions of images which can go > 1TB.
 The real world bottleneck while training images lies in preprocessing and smaller datasets are not good to measure that

-## Current Version = 0.1.0
-Only image models are supported as of now

 # Results